 Just so you can see how far we’ve come!
 One of the structural changes we made to the space was removing and reinstalling the window on the far side of the kitchen.
 It was placed so low that the wall wasn’t usable space for cabinets or appliances.
 It only cost a couple hundred dollars to fix, and it made the footprint of the space much brighter and more flowable.
 We also knocked out all the upper cabinets and took the fake ceiling soffit out to allow the kitchen to open up into the dinning area fully.

 The countertops are still one of my favorite elements in the our kitchen.
-Here’s a post on how we laid them ourselves.
+Here’s a post on how we laid our DIY concrete countertops.
 So far they are holding up great and seem virtually indestructible.

 We chose the trendy idea of running with open shelving instead of upper cabinets.
 I love the light and fresh look it gives the space and collecting colorful bowls and cups to show off was great fun.
 I figure if we are going to have dishes out, then making them colorful is the best option.
 The backsplash is made up of marble tiles laid in a herringbone pattern with a jagged edge top.
 It was one of the only elements of the kitchen we didn’t DIY ourselves.
 With all the hard work put into other areas we decided having the feature tile laid perfectly was worth the instillation price.